 5 Reasons Why You're Constantly Returning eBay Purchases

-From time to time, shoppers slide from the first group into the second—after years of happily shopping on eBay, they start to find that they're returning products more and more often and having more and more problem, rather than great, experiences.
+From time to time, shoppers slide from the first group into the second — after years of happily shopping on eBay, they start to find that they're returning products more and more often and having more and more problematic, rather than great, experiences.

 If this sounds like you, here are five reasons why this may be the case.
-Read through them and ask yourself whether these affect you—and whether you might be able to restore your great relationship with eBay and eBay sellers with a few adjustments to your shopping habits.
+Ask yourself whether these affect you and whether you might be able to restore your great relationship with eBay and eBay sellers with a few simple adjustments to your shopping habits.

 1. Wishful Thinking

 There are lots of products on eBay that are far, far cheaper than very similar products to be found on retail shelves.
 Some of these are used.
 Some are "untested" or "as-is."
 Some are imported knock-offs that offer only some of the features, but cost only some of the normal retail price.
-As a veteran eBay shopper, you once knew this—there are great deals on eBay sure, but you don't get something for nothing.
+As a veteran eBay shopper, you know there are great deals on eBay, but you don't get something for nothing.
 Saving money means making compromises.